iamskdev/mstore.com/docs/commit-guide.md

 *   **Consistency is Key**: Always follow these patterns to maintain a clean and understandable commit history.
 *   **Clear Summaries**: The short summary is often used in release notes, so ensure it is descriptive and meaningful.
-*   **Use `improve` Wisely**: This type is specifically for enhancing or optimizing existing features, not for new features or bug fixes.
+*   **Use `Improve` Wisely**: This type is specifically for enhancing or optimizing existing features, not for new features or bug fixes.
-*   **Use `revert`/`rollback` Carefully**: These types should be used sparingly and primarily for emergency fixes or critical rollbacks.
+*   **Use `Revert`/`Rollback` Carefully**: These types should be used sparingly and primarily for emergency fixes or critical rollbacks.
 *   **Automated Enforcement**: Consider using commit message linters or Git hooks (like Husky) to automatically enforce these guidelines.